Maternity Discrimination

 Where an employee is subjected to discrimination after she returns to work from maternity leave, she may be able to bring a claim for sex discrimination and will probably need the help of maternity discrimination lawyers or sex discrimination lawyers.
 To explain, once maternity leave ends the protected period also ends but a new mother may still have wider claims under the sex discrimination legislation.
 She may have a combination of maternity and sex discrimination claims depending on when the treatment occurred and can present both claims together.
 For example, if an employer requires all employees to attend a team meeting at 8:30am, when a female employee is more likely to have caring responsibilities or be on school run, this may amount to indirect sex discrimination.

-If an employee is treated unfavourably or dismissed because she is on maternity leave, she should seek specialist advice as soon as possible as there are strict time limits to bring a claim in the Employment Tribunal.
+If an employee is treated less favourably or dismissed because she is on maternity leave, she should seek specialist advice as soon as possible as there are strict time limits to bring a claim in the Employment Tribunal.
 Unlike some other claims, there is no minimum length of service required to be able to bring a claim for maternity discrimination.

 Maternity discrimination in the workplace should have been eliminated by now but it hasn’t.
 We see a lot of it and research from organisations like Pregnant Then Screwed demonstrates the scale of the problem.
 Check out Joely and her team’s amazing work to end the motherhood penalty.
 Maternity Action offers support to new and expectant mothers and has a free advice line and can provide information on rights in the workplace.
 You will also find great advice at Working Families.